LD-University/About/README.md

 Alternatively, you can try [this link](https://github.com/orgs/LD-University/invitation?via_email=1).
 If neither work for you, please contact us directly.

-### Apply from UCAS

-If you try use UCAS to apply Lazy Dog University, we are so sorry that we can't apply from UCAS.

-## CAS

-CAS, also known as Confirmation of Acceptance for Studies, is an electronic acceptance letter.
-We're so sorry that we also can't apply from CAS.

 ## Alumni Mail

 No, we have not any alumni email.
 Why? because we are lazy dog, and we are too lazy to setup alumni email.